 As a father of two, Mr. Taheri would like to see the next generation maintain an understanding of Persian language and culture.
 Attracted to Golestan by his profound love for Iran, Hadi believes that Golestan provides a uniquely nurturing environment for Iranian-American parents who wish to have their children speak Persian.

-Katherine Whitney – Board President
+Katherine Whitney – Secretary

 Katherine Whitney is involved in grant writing for Golestan and facilitates community-related activities.
 In addition, Ms. Whitney serves as the liaison between the board of directors and the Golestan Community Association.